-Homogeneous Bandpass Filters
+Optical Bandpass Filters

 Delta Optical Thin Film are pioneers and innovators in the design and manufacture of robust optical thin film components for a broad range of volume applications.
 We have designed and manufactured optical interference bandpass filters since the early 1970’ties.

 Most of our products are custom designed filters and the examples we show on this webpage are just for inspiration.
 We often find benefits for our customers in a custom designed solution.
-Delta Optical Thin Film is focusing mainly on bandpass filters with passbands in the range from 300 nm to 1200 nm.
+Delta Optical Thin Film is focusing mainly on optical bandpass filters with passbands in the range from 300 nm to 1200 nm.

 Choose from a large range of existing bandpass filters